loeeeee/immich-in-lxc/README.md

 - **hardware acceleration for transcoding**,
 - **HEIF, RAW support**,
 - easy and fast upgrade, and
-- setting proxy for PyPi and NPM registry.
+- proxy settings for PyPi and NPM registry.

 ## Introduction